Active Debris Removal · LEO 500–800 km

 A permanent infrastructure for responsible end-of-life disposal in low Earth orbit.

-Waypoint Dynamics removes large, end-of-life satellites and rocket bodies from Low Earth Orbit — under contract to government and commercial clients — to preserve the long-term viability of space for all users.
+Waypoint Dynamics is building the systems to remove large, end-of-life satellites and rocket bodies from Low Earth Orbit — under contract to government and commercial clients — to preserve the long-term viability of space for all users.

 We exist because orbital debris is no longer a theoretical risk.
 It is an accumulating liability with a legal mandate and a financial consequence for every satellite operator on Earth.
 We are built by operators, for operators.
 The discipline that made commercial aviation the safest mode of transportation in history is directly transferable to rendezvous-and-proximity operations in space — and that transfer is intentional.